uw-ictd/uw-ictd.github.io/seminars.md

 The topic this quarter is digital financial services, with papers on the technology, security, and impact of mobile money systems on development.
 590F meets Tuesdays at 1:30 - 2:20 in CSE 203.

 [Undergraduate reading seminar, Technology for the Developing World - Digital Financial Services, CSE490D:](https://courses.cs.washington.edu/courses/cse490d/16wi/)
-This winter quarter we are offering a 1-credit, undergraduate reading seminar on technology in the developing world, with an emphasis on digital financial services.
-The purpose of the seminar is to provide an introduction to a research area at the intersection of computer science and global development.
-One of the mechanisms to bring people out of poverty is to increase access to financial services, including mobile money and savings instruments.
-To accomplish this, it is necessary to utilize multiple technologies that can be deployed in resource constrained environments.
+Winter quarter, 2016 we offered a 1-credit, undergraduate reading seminar on technology in the developing world, with an emphasis on digital financial services.
+The purpose of the seminar was to provide an introduction to a research area at the intersection of computer science and global development.
 Winter 2016, Wednesdays, 4:30-5:20 PM.
+We hope to offer this seminar again during the 2017-2018 academic year.

 ## Courses
 [Graduate ICTD Course, CSE 599:](https://docs.google.com/document/d/1v2GiPrR5GuA6_pFinB2aLOTtYsiMqXmYEPdtD66-ZSo/edit)